nihathamani/swoop/README.md

 ## About Sort and Reverse array

 This is a laravel project and implements the sort, reverse array function in the controller.
-The function called 'sortReverseArray' sits in 'algorithmController' Route is <url>/sort
+The function called 'sortReverseArray' sits in 'algorithmController'.
+Route is <url>/sort.